How to move your startup online, quickly

 Moving a restaurant or café online

-Thanks to organisations such as Deliveroo, Just Eats and Uber Eats, many of these smaller traders were still able to get their wares out to their customers.
+Thanks to organisations such as Deliveroo, Just Eats and Uber Eats, many of these smaller traders are now able to get their wares out to their customers.
 All of these delivery services offer packages that make it relatively simple to get on board.
 Business owners simply need to set up a new business account and they will then find the sign-up process quick and intuitive.
 In most cases, a dedicated business manager will be on hand to offer support and advice whenever it’s needed.

 Of course, all of these delivery services require members to pay commission on their sales, so it’s important to do your homework.
 And of course, the decisions you make as to whether or not to sign up to one of the big food delivery services will be dependant upon the type of meals and products that you sell.